 Because of many things, Orion is a great place for families with children to consider.
 First of all, many other families with children live here, making Orion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Orion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Orion’s overall crime rate is lower than average for the country.

-As is often the case in a small village, Orion doesn't have a public transportation system that people use for their commute.
+Orion is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orion residents report their race to be White, followed by Asian.
 Important ancestries of people in Orion include German, Irish, Swedish, English, and Belgian.